-Thousands attend Sanders’ ‘fighting oligarchy’ rally in Los Angeles
+‘Fight oligarchy’: Thousands attend Sanders, AOC rally in Los Angeles

 Big Tech is powering Trump’s immigration crackdown

-“Mr Trump, we ain’t going there!” he said, drawing applause from 36,000 people who reportedly attended the event, which featured a lineup of politicians and musicians, including folk legends Neil Young and Joan Baez.
+“Mr Trump, we ain’t going there!” he said, drawing applause from 36,000 people who reportedly attended the event, which featured a lineup of politicians and musicians, including Neil Young and Joan Baez.

 Ocasio-Cortez, who is popularly known as AOC, hit out at Trump’s “corrupt and disastrous tariff scheme”, saying it was not about boosting domestic manufacturing but rather about market manipulation.